-Recorded in the prophecy of Daniel, Gabriel outlined 70 weeks—each comprised of seven lunar years—that pertain to Israel’s future in relation to the coming of the Messianic Kingdom.
+Gabriel outlined 70 weeks—each comprised of seven lunar years—that pertain to Israel’s future in relation to the coming of the Messianic Kingdom as recorded in the prophecy of Daniel.
 The Old Testament documents that in the month Nisan of 445 B.C., Artaxerxes commissioned Nehemiah to rebuild the devastated city and walls surrounding Jerusalem.

 The king of Persia’s edict inaugurated the prophetic timetable Gabriel had outlined to Daniel almost a century earlier (Neh.
 2:8; 13-15).
 The first seven weeks of lunar years or a total of 49 years predicted by Daniel correlate to the time required for rebuilding the desolated city of Jerusalem (Dan.
 9:25).
 The subsequent 62 seven-year cycles add another 434 years to the equation totaling 483 years or 69 weeks of years.

-Gabriel informed Daniel that at the end of this time period, Messiah would be “cut off” or killed (v.
+Gabriel informed Daniel that at the end of this time period, Messiah would be “cut off” or killed (vv.
 25-26).
 Accordingly, the 69th week of years ended in Nisan (March/April) around A.D.
 32.

 The Hebrew Scriptures present a cohesive prophetic outline.
 The prophecies of Daniel and Zechariah converged at the set time when Jesus publically identified Himself by riding into Jerusalem on a donkey (Dan.
-9:26; Zech.
+9:26 cf. Zech.
 9:9).

 The apostle Peter documented the prophetic significance in the affirmation, “He indeed was foreordained before the foundation of the world, but was manifest in these last times for you (1 Pet.
 1:20).